Figuring \w+ out

 Relatedly, I have often wondered about the saying, "ignorance is bliss."
 Sometimes I feel a simple life of unknowing is better than figuring out how to sort through what knowing brings.

-But their is also a cost to unknowing.
+But there is also a cost to unknowing.
 A few years ago I struggled with sleep.
 If I would have remained ignorant about sleep I may still be experiencing the same struggle.
 But eventually I learned about cognitive behavior therapy for insomnia and through this it helped me reestablish a healthy relationship with sleep.
 Therefore, knowing lifted me out of my condition.
 (Although knowing is probably what induced my poor sleep to begin with.)

-So when I struggle with the complexities of life, like working through my feelings about dogs, I can be thankful for my knowledge, and the knowledge of others, which provides the ability to have the awareness of my situation and the possibility of change.
+So when I struggle with the complexities of life, like working through my feelings about dogs, I can be thankful for my knowledge, and the knowledge of others, which provide the ability to have the awareness of my situation and the possibility of change.

 Ignorance is only bliss when you are well.
 And by the time you are unwell, and by the time you realize it, there will be a much deeper hole to work out of.